saupur93/vghfoundation/README.md

 Events
 - lightbox for gallery opening
 - different behaviour for navigation tiers - events?
+- donate buttons specific to events? change header button?

 ## CMS Integration
 - ways to give page
+- home
 - annual report
-- home
-- signature events overview

 ## Responsive
 - mobile subnav - accordion like
-Home
-- try to adjust the sizing of the laptop view of Themes area
-- some treatment to highlight Latest toggle

-Annual Report
+## Annual Report
 - change animations
 - add arrow down to all panels
 - adjust font sizes

 About Us
-- Learn about us menu.. where in CMS and what pages establish a pattern
+- Learn about us menu.. where in CMS and what pages establish the pattern

 - chinese content integration
 - click pager to go to slide
 - set thumbnail sizes and regenerate thumbnails
-- IE
+- browser testing